nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 NLM_Port (uint16, range 0 to UINT16_MAX, default 0)
     Port number used by NLM Protocol.

+Rquota_Port (uint16, range 0 to UINT16_MAX, default 875)
+    Port number used by Rquota Protocol.

 Bind_addr(IPv4 or IPv6 addr, default 0.0.0.0)
     The address to which to bind for our listening port.